Electric Scooter Trial

 See more on the VicRoads website

-How do the scooters work?
+How do the shared scooters work?

 You can request a Designated Parking Station at a specific location by contacting Neuron's local support team at ballaratsupport@neuron.sg or 03 9034 9666.
 The Neuron team will assess the suitability of the parking area and aim to make it available on the Neuron app.